State Law Guide · Updated January 2026

 Get Your California Demand Letter Now

-Join thousands of California consumers who've used our tool to recover refunds from dealer F&I products.
+Join thousands of California consumers who've used our tool to dispute unfair lease return charges.

 Disclaimer: This page provides general information about California consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.